Arlen C. Moller

 - Associate Professor of Psychology

-Arlen Moller received his Ph.D. in Social and Personality Psychology from the University of Rochester (2007) in Rochester, NY.
-Following the completion of his graduate training, he was an Assistant Professor in the Department of Psychology at Gettysburg College in Gettysburg, PA from 2007 through 2009.
-Dr. Moller was a full time Research Assistant Professor in the Department of Preventive Medicine at Northwestern University from 2009 through 2012, and maintained a secondary faculty appointment there through 2018.
-In August 2012, Dr. Moller joined the Illinois Institute of Technology as an Associate Professor in the Department of Psychology.
+Arlen Moller received his Ph.D. in Social and Personality Psychology from the University of Rochester (2007).
+Following the completion of his graduate training, he was an Assistant Professor of Psychology at Gettysburg College from 2007 through 2009, then a Research Assistant Professor of Preventive Medicine at Northwestern University from 2009 through 2012.
+In August 2012, Dr. Moller joined Illinois Technology as an Associate Professor in the Department of Psychology.

-One defining feature of Dr. Moller’s past research has involved seeking out and coordinating team collaborations, often with colleagues from disciplines outside of psychology (e.g., in design, engineering, computer sciences, and informational technology and management).
-On this note, TeamScience.net is a suite of online learning modules co-developed by Dr. Moller in collaboration with Drs.
+One of the consistent features of my research career has been an affinity for team collaborations, often with colleagues from disciplines outside of psychology (e.g., in design, engineering, computer sciences, and informational technology and management).
+On this note, TeamScience.net is a suite of online learning modules that I co-developed with Drs.
 Bonnie Spring and Holly Falk-Krzesinski for the purpose of helping cross-disciplinary researchers navigate the challenges of team science collaborations more successfully.

 Illinois Institute of Technology